Rethinking conservation programs to save more

 With the release of a report called “Rethinking Energy Conservation in Ontario – Results”, Gord Miller warns that "strong action will be needed if the government is to meet new electricity conservation targets proposed in the government's Long-Term Energy Plan."
 The Environmental Commissioner says "conservation is the most cost-effective way to avoid the need for expensive new generation and transmission facilities, including new natural gas peaking plants."

-The Long-Term Energy Plan proposes to reduce demand by 7,100 megawatts and 28 terawatt-hours by 2030, which the government believes to be one of the most aggressive targets in North America.
+The government's Long-Term Energy Plan proposes to reduce demand by 7,100 megawatts and 28 terawatt-hours by 2030, which the government believes to be one of the most aggressive targets in North America.

 Improvements in the programs' design have increased their effectiveness.
 Miller is pleased that the OPA is addressing shortcomings in its demand response programs, and believes that "the OPA has shown demand response programs can provide a cost-effective, reliable alternative to having to build new gas-fired peaker plants."